Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 13 - TOR and the Darkweb.md

 # III.
 The Dark Web (Hidden Services)

-The discussion concluded by introducing the **Dark Web**, which refers to hidden services using Tor to ensure that **both the user and the web server are hidden**.
+**Dark Web** refers to hidden services using Tor to ensure that **both the user and the web server are hidden**.

 1. **Mechanism:** The hidden web server selects "introductory points" and publishes information about these points and its public key on a Distributed Hash Table (DHT).
-2. **Connection:** A user consults the DHT, selects a separate **meeting point**, and communicates information about the meeting point to the web server via the introductory points (all communications occur using Tor connections).
+2. **Connection:** A user consults the DHT, selects a separate **meeting point** (rendezvous), and communicates information about the meeting point to the web server via the introductory points (**all communications occur using Tor connections**).
 This complex process allows the user and the server to connect without revealing their locations.

-3. **Real-World Example:** The infamous **Silk Road**, an eBay-like site built using Tor for buying and selling anything using Bitcoin, was a major example of a hidden service.
+Offloading the service to a separate meeting point than the introductory points is done to perform load balancing and also the rendezvous changes through time while the introductory points remain the same.